rumlingd/mobius_on-premise_doc/source/installation.rst

 *   docker >= 1.12
 *   nvidia-docker2 (for GPU version)

+We also offer a CPU version.
+Please let us know if you are interested in the specific requirements for that version.

 Docker Installation
 -------------------

 To use GPU versions of Mobius Vision SDK you need to have nvidia-docker2.
 You can install it by instructions from https://github.com/NVIDIA/nvidia-docker or our instructions.

-If nvidia-docker2 are installed already then you can skip this step.
+If nvidia-docker2 is installed already then you can skip this step.

 1. Install Docker CE:
 https://docs.docker.com/install/linux/docker-ce/ubuntu/